industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ### Option 1: SIMATIC S7+ Connector

 SIMATIC S7+ Connector reads data from the PLC and then the IIH app will collect it.
-We need to export tags from TIA Portal Project using SIMATIC SCADA Export.
+We need to export tags from TIA Portal Project using [SIMATIC SCADA Export for TIA Portal](https://support.industry.siemens.com/cs/ww/en/view/109748955).

 ![SimaticScadaExport](graphics/simatic_scada_export.png)